arnewohletz/AllMyNotes/source/tutorial/python/machine_learning.rst

 :mae (Mean absolute error):

-    It’s the absolute value of the difference between the predictions and the targets.
+    It's the absolute value of the difference between the predictions and the targets.

     **Used for**: Scalar regression (single value prediction)